shadowed1/Chard/README.md

 - *days* - Helping fix audio issues with Wine, chard_garcon, enabled mouse capture/lock, and more.
 - *WeirdTreeThing* - Help with further supporting pipewire support with their vast audio knowledge.
 Great ideas for ARM64 GPU acceleration.
 - *C0d1ngR4bb1t* - Created and tested syntax for external USB support.
 - *gd_minecraft_programmer* - Created and tested syntax to support ChromeOS 103 and older.
+- *nobody067481* - Found bugs with installer and tested a lot of emulators.